 - The American taxpayer, compelled to pay for his neighbor, is routinely and unfairly pillaged.
 There should be a flat federal income tax, and the ultimate goal should be the repeal of the Sixteenth Amendment and the institution of a tariff- or consumption-based tax policy.

-- The American educational system has been destroyed by the formation of the Department of Education, the institution of nationalized educational standards such as Common Core, and the proliferation of a culture of political correctness that refuses to uphold millennia-old standards for developing critical thinking.
-Local school districts should manage American educational policy; we were number one in the world when they were in charge, and now we are average (at best).
+- The American educational system has been destroyed by the formation of the Department of Education, the institution of nationalized educational standards such as Common Core, and the proliferation of a culture of political correctness that refuses to uphold millennia-old standards for the development of critical thinking.
+Local school districts should manage American educational policy; we were number one in the world when they were in charge, but now we are average at best.

 - When public schools prove incapable, there should be charter school accessibility and state-issued vouchers available for education at private schools.
 As Senator Rand Paul says, "Competition breeds excellence."